 - Open-book: 2 hours to complete 50 multiple-choice questions

 - Closed-book: 1 hour and 45 minutes to complete 100 multiple-choice questions

 In order to pass, you need to score 75% or 113 accumulative points and if you happen to fail the test, you can retry indefinitely.

 There will be general questions from all chapters, illustrations, tables, charts, and drawings.

-We are offering you the approximate percentage of questions in the exam for certain subject areas.
+We are giving you the approximate percentage of questions in the exam for certain subject areas.

 Master Plumber Examination:

 - Installation Standards, Administration, Definitions & General Regulations – 14%

 - Fixtures and Fixture Fittings, Water Heaters, Indirect Wastes, and Traps & Interceptors – 24.67%